The Lone Eagle: Production

-The credits of The Lone Eagle claim that Emilie Johnson only “assisted” in the screenwriting.
+The credits of The Lone Eagle claim that Emilie Johnson only "assisted" in the screenwriting.

 Principal photography took place on location at a small airport near San Diego, California.
+The French village was built on 2 acres of the Universal back lot.

 Reception

 Aviation film historian James Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) noted, despite the film's tagline: